Selected

 1996.
 The bulk surfaced at various antiquarians in

-historic figures such as Napoleon or the Polish kings;
+of historic figures such as Napoleon or the Polish

-the items collectors prize most.
-The oldest missing
+kings; the items collectors prize most.
+The oldest

-documents date back to the early 16th century.
+missing documents date back to the early 16th

-to cancel plans for this year’s refurbishment of
+cancel plans for this year’s refurbishment of alleys

-saved on renovation of old tombstones.
-The pathway
+on renovation of old tombstones.
+The pathway repairs

 manager replaced his predecessor in the wake of a